wmarshall484/websiteTest/drafts/SPLIntegration.md

 SPL.addToolkit(topology, new File("/home/streamsadmin/myTk"));
 ```

-Then, we convert the TStream of Strings to an SPLStream of SPL tuples -- each tuple corresponding to the stream schema of the operator:
+Then, we convert the TStream of Strings to an SPLStream of SPL tuples -- each tuple conforming to the stream schema of the operator:
 ``` Java
 StreamSchema rstringSchema = Type.Factory.getStreamSchema("tuple<rstring rstring_attr_name>");
 SPLStream splInputStream = SPLStreams.convertStream(strings, new BiFunction<String, OutputTuple, OutputTuple>(){